Healthy Vegan Sweet Potato Casserole

 Finally, sprinkle the topping over the mashed sweet potato and bake until golden brown.
 Yum!

-No. You can omit this ingredient to make the recipe oil-free.
+- Oil-Free Option: Omit the butter/coconut oil to make the recipe oil-free.
 Without the oil or butter, the topping is a little softer and not as crispy but it still taste great!

-Yes, this recipe can be made up to 1 day in advance.
+- Make in Advance: Make up to 1 day in advance.
 Simply prepare the casserole then wait to bake it until you’re ready to eat.

 - Maple Dijon Brussel Sprouts